-The Authority's maximum exposure to credit risk in relation to its investments in banks and building societies of £6.0m (2021-22 £12.5m) cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each institution.
+The Authority's maximum exposure to credit risk in relation to its investments in banks and building societies of £3.0m (2022-23 £12.5m) cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each institution.
 Recent experience has shown that it is rare for such organisations to be unable to meet their commitments.
-A risk of non-recovery applies to all of the Authority's deposits but no evidence exists at 31st March 2023 to indicate any material likelihood of this occurring.
+A risk of non-recovery applies to all of the Authority's deposits but no evidence exists at 31st March 2024 to indicate any material likelihood of this occurring.

-The following analysis summarises the Authority's potential maximum exposure to credit risk on other financial assets based on historic experience of default and non-collection and demonstrates that the risk is clearly not material at 31st March 2023:
+The following analysis summarises the Authority's potential maximum exposure to credit risk on other financial assets based on historic experience of default and non-collection and demonstrates that the risk is clearly not material at 31st March 2024:

+Estimated maximum

+Historical Risk of exposure to default

-Amount at 31/03/2023 £000 A Historical Risk of Default at 31/03/2023 % B Estimated maximum exposure to default and uncollectability at 31/03/2023 £000 (A x B) Deposits with banks and financial institutions 6,012 0.005 0.301
+Amount at Default at and uncollectability at

+31/03/2024 31/03/2024 31/03/2024

+£000 % £000

+Α В (A x B)

+Deposits with banks

+and financial 3,006 0.002 0.060

+institutions

-During 2022-23, there were no breaches of the approved credit limits set within the Annual Investment Strategy.
+During 2023-24, there were no breaches of the approved credit limits set within the Annual Investment Strategy.
 The Authority does not expect any losses from non-performance by any of its counter-parties in relation to deposits but continues to invest in a prudent manner.
 The Authority does not generally allow credit for customers.